 Introduction to alerts and detectors in Splunk Observability Cloud 🔗

-Detectors evaluate streams against a specific condition over a period of time.
-When you apply analytics to a MTS it produces a stream.
-A stream is an object of SignalFlow query language.
+Detectors also evaluate streams against a specific condition over a period of time.
+When you apply analytics to a metric time series (MTS), it produces a stream, an object of SignalFlow query language.
 The MTS can contain raw data or the output of an analytics function.

 The metadata associated with MTS can be used to make detector definition simpler, more compact, and more resilient.